GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tasseled-cap-percentiles-landsat/_description.md

 The Tasseled Cap transformation used to generate this product implements the coefficients described by Crist et al. (1985), adapted for Landsat surface reflectance data.
 The Tasseled Cap Transformation (TCT) is a linear transformation that projects multispectral data into a new coordinate system defined by three components: Brightness, Greenness, and Wetness.

 In other words, the transformation reduces a larger number of spectral bands into three composite indices that are easier to interpret and apply in analyses.
-These indices are designed to capture the dominant modes avenues spectral variation in terrestrial landscapes:
+These indices are designed to capture the dominant avenues of spectral variation in terrestrial landscapes:

 - Brightness is a weighted sum of all bands and reflects overall surface albedo.
 - Greenness contrasts the visible and near-infrared bands to highlight photosynthetically active vegetation.